ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-This code should compile fine and print the message [\"executing macro body\"] during the compile process, and indeed it does.
+This code should compile fine and print the message ["executing macro body"] during the compile process, and indeed it does.
 The next example is not that easy: